FuturICT2/FIN4Contracts/README.md

 ## Description

 **FIN4XPLORER** allows any person, organisation, and public institution to create tokens, which stand for a positive action.
 Users can claim and prove these actions, for which they receive said tokens.
 By designing the system to be open to markets tailored to the respective actions, incentives are generated.
 The main characteristics of this system are its decentralization, immutability, rewards, and bottom-up approach.
+As part of my Master's thesis, I have extended the project with a token curation system.

 ## Quick start